rozek/node-red-authorization-examples/README.md

   * **Salt**<br>contains a random "salt" value which is used during PBKDF2 password hash calculation
   * **Hash**<br>contains the actual PBKDF2 hash of the user's password

-When used outside "node-red-within-express", the following flows allow such a registry to be loaded from an external JSON file (called `registeredUsers.json`) or to be created if no such file exists or an existing file can not be loaded:
+When used outside "node-red-within-express", the following flows allow such a registry to be loaded from an external JSON file called `registeredUsers.json` (or to be created if no such file exists or an existing file can not be loaded) and written back after changes:

 ![](outside-node-red-within-express.png)